Review by Frank Plowright

 For all the attention and awards the work accumulated when originally published, sales never matched acclaim, and the series was cancelled after two years, surely longer than it would last in similar circumstances today.
 O’Neil certainly succeeded in provoking thought and debate among comic readers not used to being confronted with the problems many faced on their doorsteps, and this work is a notable step in the evolution of American comics.

-It’s noted elsewhere that this definitive collection omits the enlightening introductory essay and it’s successor supplied by O’Neil to the millennium reprinting.
+The definitive collection omits the enlightening introductory essay and it’s successor supplied by O’Neil to the millennium reprinting.
 In it he notes his sentiment that stories should “simply be enjoyed or not enjoyed, absorbed or forgotten”.
 The problem here is that the stories won’t be forgotten, but neither will they ever again match their reputation.

 In 2018 a slightly larger format hardcover reissue was released titled The Deluxe Edition, or the content is available in black and white as Showcase Presents Green Lantern Vol. 5.
+It’s also combined with later work as Hard Travelling Heroes Omnibus.